e-mitch/GVSU-CIS641-Eagle/docs/software_requirements_specification_final.md

     3. The database shall contain a table holding all entries.
     4. The entries table shall also store the date and time of each entry.
     5. The entries and tags table shall already exist in the database when the application is downloaded.
+    6. Entries can be created, edited, retrieved, and deleted.
+    7. Tags can be created, edited, and deleted.

 2. Application Appearance
     1. The application shall contain a blank text area for writing entries.